nickyduesxd/LLM_Code_Synthesis_PonyLang/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact nzayfma1@jh.edu.

 ---